learn-co-students/html-css-css-fundamentals-code-along-html-000/README.md

 }
 ```

 Now save this file and head back to the browser and refresh to see the changes.
-By hoving over the links in the btoom of the page (in the details section) we see the links are black and when we hover they become underlined.
+By hoving over the links in the bottom of the page (in the details section) we see the links are black and when we hover they become underlined.
 If we click and hold the mouse button down we see their active state which colors the text red.

 It's now time to version our changes using Git.
 To do so, in Terminal type `git add .` and press return.
 Then type `git commit -m "add css style to all pages"` and press return.
 Then push up this feature branch `git push -u origin site-style` and press return.
 Next merge the changes into your master branch.
 Type `git checkout master` and press return, then `git merge site-style` and press return.
 Then `git push origin master` and press return.

 Congrats!
 You did it!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/fe-code-along-3' title='Overview'>Overview</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/html-css-css-fundamentals-code-along'>CSS Fundamentals Code-Along</a> on Learn.co and start learning to code for free.</p>